 4.5 Three-Phase Load Calculation

-5. Main Components in Load Calculation
+5. Main Components Considered in House Load Calculation

 5.1 Lighting Load